nowhyun/BERD/README.md

 [Postech DI Lab](https://sites.google.com/site/postechdminternal/) project in 2021.01 ~ 2021.03

+*For security reasons, we do not disclose the code in the network and data folders.*

 It shows biomedical entity relation network

 ![figure_BERD](BERD/resources/figure_BERD.PNG)

-It also supports relation network for three or more queries.
+It also supports relation network for one or more queries.

 # Requirements
 - python3